Chronic Wasting Disease - 2 of 5

 Chronic Wasting Disease FAQs - 5 Found

-Although debate still occurs, the vast majority of research indicates that the causative agent of chronic wasting disease is a misfolded protein called a prion.
-All mammals produce normal prions (abbreviated PrP) that are used by cells, then degraded and eliminated, or recycled, within the body.
-When disease-associated prions (PrPCWD) contact normal prions, they cause them to refold into the abnormal shape.
+The vast majority of research indicates that the causative agent of chronic wasting disease is a misfolded protein called a prion.
+All mammals produce normal prions (abbreviated PrPC) that are used by cells, then degraded and eliminated, or recycled, within the body.
+When disease-associated prions (PrPCWD) contact normal prions, they cause them to refold into their own abnormal shape.
 These disease-associated prions are not readily broken down and tend to accumulate in lymphatic and neural tissues.
-Tissue damage associated with PrPCWD accumulation in the brain results in a sponge-like appearance, microscopically.
+Damage associated with PrPCWD accumulation in the brain results in neuronal death and a sponge-like appearance, microscopically.